phseidl/jku-ml-seminar/eeg-research/individual/Hitzler/thesis/README.md

 ## Configuration

 The configuration files are stored in the `configs/` directory.
-The `config.json` file contains the hyperparameters for the models.
+The `config.json` file contains global hyperparameters for the models. \
-The `train.json` and `valid.json` files contain the paths to the training and validation data respectively.
+The `train.json` and `valid.json` files contain the paths to the training and validation data respectively. \
 The `test.json` file contains the paths to the test data.

 | Parameter       | Description                                                                    | File                              |